Weidman man dies in two vehicle crash in Isabella Co. - NewsBreak

 A suspect stabbed a police dog during a standoff in northwest Grand Rapids early Monday morning.

-Each weekend, right here on 9and10news.com, we’ll take a look back at 9 or 10 of the top headlines of the week.
-The Isabella County Sheriff’s Office says a Weidman man died after his car was hit by a semi-truck in Sherman Township.
-The truck, which was hauling large stones, was headed east on Drew Road when the driver failed to stop at an intersection.
-Read more.
+The Isabella County Sheriff’s Office says a Weidman man is dead after his car was hit by a semi-truck in Sherman Township.
+Deputies responded to the two-car crash around 5:35 p.m. on Wednesday.
+They say a semi-truck hauling large stones was headed east on Drew Road when the driver...

 Michigan man arrested for meth after car chase with police